Alessandro Lupi

 Alessandro Lupi (born 28 July 1970) is an Italian professional football manager and former player who is head coach of Monza's under-19 team.

 Coaching career

-Luppi joined AC Milan in 2011 and worked as head of academy for six years and in 2017 he was appointed U17 team head coach.
-When Gennaro Gattuso was appointed head coach of Milan he promoted to the U19 coach.
+Luppi joined AC Milan in 2011 and worked as head of academy for six years, and in 2017, he was appointed U17 team head coach.
+When Gennaro Gattuso was appointed head coach of Milan, he was promoted to the U19 coach.
 In 2019 he joined Chiasso as head coach.

 On 15 September 2022, he replaced Raffaele Palladino as head coach of A.C.
 Monza's under-19s in the Campionato Primavera 2.
 He helped Monza gain promotion to the Campionato Primavera 1, after defeating Ascoli in the play-off final on penalties.